Dubbing is a Must: The modern sound of leftfield dub

 It’s a completely different proposition to the ragga jungle of the early ’90s, but 25 years on there are still fresh avenues to be explored in the cross-breeding between Jamaican tradition and electronic expression.
 TNT Roots, who released seismic UK dub as Earthquake Studio in the early ’90s, will be airing fresh material on Bokeh Versions in 2018.
 In the eternal feedback loop that started with versioning back in the ’60s, the vibrations remain remarkably inspired.

-“There are and will forever and always be unexplored plains in soundsystem music,” says Spencer Ocampo.
+“There are and will forever and always be unexplored plains in soundsystem music,” says Spencer.
 “The law of life itself is infinity, therefore exploration and discovery can only be infinite as well.”

 Oli Warwick is a freelance writer.
 Find him on Twitter